rh-chan/LargeFileSorting/java/src/README.md

 3. Merge every two partition until only one temp file
 4. Find all unique files in that temp file (since it is sorted just need to store into one variable)

-## How To Run
+## Usage
 1. Compile using `javac LargeFileSorting.java`
-2. For any input file "input.txt": `java LargeFileSorting.java "input.txt"` or `java LargeFileSorting.java` uses "input.txt" by default.
+2. For any input file "input.txt": `java LargeFileSorting "input.txt"` or `java LargeFileSorting` uses "input.txt" by default.

-Note: File needs to be in the same directory as src
+For my sample test files, I would use `java LargeFileSorting ./input/input.txt` to create "./output.txt"

 ## Sources
 Large Text File: http://corpus.canterbury.ac.nz/descriptions/